-Deena Robyn Shiff B.Sc (Hons), B.A.
-Law (Hons), (Non-Executive Director) (appointed 1 August 2020) Deena joined Pro Medicus Limited as a Director on 1 August 2020.
+Deena joined Pro Medicus Limited as a Director on 1 August 2020.
 Deena is Chair of the Supervisory Board of Marley Spoon AG (ASX:MMM) since July 2018 and was Non-Executive Director of Appen Ltd (ASX:APX) since May 2015 to May 2022 and a Non-Executive Directors of Electro Optic Holdings (ASX:EOS) from December 2021.
 Deena also held other board positions with Healthcare I.T.
 Pty Ltd and Infrastructure Australia and was Chair of the Government's Australia Broadband Advisory Council.
 Deena is also on the board of Opera Australia.